 ClickFunnels is a great product, but it is suitable for everyone.
 If you are not making very much money from your online marketing efforts then I don’t recommend ClickFunnels.

 There are cheaper page builders that offer much of the same functionality of ClickFunnels.
 LeadPages is an obvious alternative.

 If you’re running multiple projects across different sales pages then ClickFunnels could be what you are looking for.
 Features like Backpack and Actionetics make ClickFunnels more convenient than paying for a bunch of software systems from different developers (assuming you’re going to use them of course).

 I hope that this ClickFunnels review has given you a good overview of the platform.
-If you think ClickFunnel fits your needs then sign up for the 14 day free trial and take the software off for a test drive.
+If you think ClickFunnel fits your needs then sign up for the 14 day free trial using the link below and take the software off for a test drive.